-To trap any dirt or foreign material in the gas supply line, a dirt leg (sometimes called drip leg) must be incorporated in the piping.
-The dirt leg must be readily accessible and not subject to freezing conditions.
+To trap any dirt or foreign material in the gas supply line, a drip leg (sediment trap) must be incorporated in the piping.
+The drip leg must be readily accessible and not subject to freezing conditions.
 Install in accordance with recommendations of serving gas supplier.
-Refer to national fuel gas code, ANSI Z223.1 or CAN/CSA - B149.1, and current addenda.
+Refer to the current edition of the national fuel gas code, ANSI Z223.1 or CAN/CSA - B149.1, and current addenda.